 (NHS, 2015; UNICEF UK, 2016)

 Crying is usually a late sign of hunger.
-If you wait until your baby starts crying for milk, you might find it more difficult to settle them for a feed (NHS, 2015; UNICEF UK, 2016).
+If you wait until your baby starts crying for milk, you might find it more difficult to settle them for a feed (UNICEF UK, 2016).
 If your baby is upset, try to soothe them before you offer a feed.
 Skin-to-skin contact is great for calming babies.

 How do I bottle-feed my baby?

-Once you have your bottle ready, find somewhere comfy to sit and feed your baby.
-Hold your baby close to you.
-They should be fairly upright, with their head supported, so they can breathe and swallow comfortably.
-Babies shouldn’t be flat on their backs when they are being fed to avoid the risk of choking (NHS, 2015; UNICEF UK, 2016).
+Find somewhere comfy to sit and hold your baby close to you.
+They should be fairly upright, with their head supported, so they can breathe and swallow comfortably (NHS, 2015; UNICEF UK, 2016).

 Feeding your baby responsively is a lovely way to bond with them (UNICEF UK, 2016; First Steps Nutrition Trust, 2017).
 Try talking to them gently and look into their eyes to reassure them during feeds.
 This helps them to feel safe and loved (NHS, 2015; UNICEF UK, 2016; NHS, 2018).

 Focusing on your baby while you’re feeding them also helps to pick up their feeding cues.
 Research has shown that mums who were distracted by things like using a mobile device or talking to another adult were less sensitive to their baby’s cues.
 Distraction made mums more likely to overfeed their baby, possibly increasing their risk of obesity (Golen and Ventura, 2015).